17 October 2025

 IM Workshops

-Next term we have our IM workshop for the students who have not been involved in an instrumental workshop yet this year - the Senior Band, Intermediate Strings and Senior Strings.
-The Senior Band workshop will be all day on Wednesday 29 October all day and the Intermediate Strings and Senior Strings will rehearse alternately (attending some time during class and some time at the workshop) on Tuesday 28 and Wednesday 29 October).
+This term we have our IM workshop for the students who have not been involved in an instrumental workshop yet this year - the Senior Band, Intermediate Strings and Senior Strings.
+The Senior Band workshop will be all day on Wednesday 29 October and the Intermediate Strings and Senior Strings will rehearse alternately (attending sometime during class and some time at the workshop) on Tuesday 28 and Wednesday 29 October).
 We will have a short concert in the afternoon with these ensembles performing on Wednesday 29 October.
 Due to space limitations in the hall, we are encouraging family members to attend our Annual Music Concert 12 November.

 Annual Music Concert